FAQs

 -

-Each lesson includes keywords to model the targeted sound, a clear explanation of the orthographic rule being practiced, steps for modeling and practice, and practice words for the student to attempt.
+Each lesson includes keywords to model the targeted sound, a clear explanation of the spelling pattern/sound being practiced, steps for modeling and practice, and practice words for the student to attempt.
 The lessons are sequenced to intentionally provide reinforcement of earlier lessons as the lessons build upon one another, so completing the program in order will yield the greatest growth.
+Additional practice words are also included every few lessons.
+You can tailor the amount of practice to your student, but a ballpark recommendation is to complete all lessons in order, stop lessons when you reach a practice page, and do approximately 20 practice words each day from the practice page until the page is complete, and then continue with the next lesson.

 My student struggles with focus and/or working independently.
 How long are the lessons?